-Intel® Node Manager is a smart way to optimize and manage power and cooling resources in the data center.
-This server power management technology extends component instrumentation to the platform level and can be used to make the most of every watt consumed in the data center.
+Intel® Node Manager, an Intel server firmware feature, is a smart way to optimize and manage power, cooling, and compute resources in the data center.
+This server management technology extends component instrumentation to the platform level and can be used to make the most of every watt consumed in the data center.

 To maximize the benefits of Intel® Node Manager, a management console is required to aggregate power data and set policies for physical and logical groups of servers.
 For more information: